t-lo/mailserver/README.md

 Furthermore, we bind the local `_server_workspace_` directory into the container for all stateful data, and we pass our environment file with the server settings.

-Initial start-up can take a few minutes since it calculates DH parameters for postfix' outgoing TLS connections.
+Initial start-up can take a few minutes since it calculates DH parameters for postfix' TLS connections to other SMTP servers.
 Subsequent start-ups will be much faster.
 On start-up, the server will request letsencrypt certificates for the mail service and store these in `_server_workspace_/etc/letsencrypt`.